Five Ways to Bring More Ease into Selling at a Market

 After much trial and error, I've found ways to stay organized with less effort.
 This includes things like:

-keeping a small gold box packed with all the random items that inevitably come in handy at some point through the market season (think tape, scissors, bulldog clips, pens, extra pricing stickers etc).
+• Keeping a small gold box packed with all the random items that inevitably come in handy (think tape, scissors, bulldog clips, pens, extra pricing stickers etc.)

-having a master list that I can print and have on hand while packing to make sure I have everything I need for the market ahead.
+• Having a master checklist that I can print and have on hand while packing

-using a similar layout at the weekly markets so my table set up is straightforward and decisive.
+• Using a similar layout at weekly markets so my table set up is straightforward and decisive

 These systems mean that I know I'm prepared for the many potential curveballs markets can bring, my time is used well, prep time minimized, and that my stuff will all fit into my small car.

-When deciding what items to bring to a market, I try to think about things such as who the attendees are likely to be, and what will best suit the space.
+When deciding what items to bring to a market, I think about who the attendees are likely to be and what will best suit the space.

-Larger platters, or really specific, unique things (like garlic holders or butter dishes), tend to move the slowest in the summer months, but do really well at the Christmas markets where it’s more locals, buying gifts for loved ones on island.
+Larger platters, or really specific, unique things (like garlic holders or butter dishes), tend to move the slowest in the summer months, but do really well at the Christmas markets where it's more locals buying gifts for loved ones on the island.

-I attend one artisan market during the winter that is hosted at a small restaurant, so table space is very limited.
+I attend one artisan market during the winter that's hosted at a small restaurant, so table space is very limited.
 I bring one small display stand for mugs and sippers, but very few larger items.

-It’s not fancy or overly polished, and features mostly things I made, thrifted, or repurposed, but I think my table represents my work and business well.
+My table isn't fancy or overly polished, and features mostly things I made, thrifted, or repurposed, but I think it represents my work and business well.

 I use risers and tiered displays to add height and better show off my pots.